-3. How Much May I Contribute Per Hour?
+4. How Much May I Contribute Per Hour?

-As of January 2005, the maximum that a Participant may contribute for each qualified hour worked is Twelve Dollars (\$12.00).
-Subject to the limitations below, a Participant may contribute to his or her Plan account in one dollar increments for each qualified work hour up to the \$12.00 maximum.
+As of January 2005, the maximum that a Participant may contribute for each Qualified Hour worked is twelve dollars (\$12.00).
+Subject to the annual deferral contribution limits, a Participant may contribute to his or her Plan account in one dollar (\$1.00) increments for each Qualified Hour up to the twelve dollar (\$12.00) maximum.